antromo741/rails-js-game-review-backend/README.md

 In the command line run rails db:migrate and migrate the files.\
 This is optional, if you would like you can run rails db:seed to get some data into the appliction.\
 Connect to your database server and keep it running.\
-Now just run your rails server and you will be all set to connect to the front end once it is open in thr browser.\
+Now just run your rails server and you will be all set to connect to the front end, once it is open in the browser.\
 In the front end, you can open the index using explorer.exe my_index.html.\
-Now to get aanything to work properly you need to be authenticated and sign in.
+Now to get anything to work properly you need to be authenticated and sign in.
 ## Usage

 This is a game review application.
-Once a user logs in with the original account that was associated with the seeded data,\
+Once a user logs in with the account that was associated with the seeded data,\
 Username: test@test.com\
 Password: password\
-Or signups a new user and creates their own data,\
+Or signs up a new user and creates their own data,\
-The user will be able to see some games and associated reviews.
+The user will be able to see some games and associated reviews.\
 A user can create, read, update and destroy their own games and reviews.\
-A user can only have access to the fetch requests once they're authenticated.
-The way this version of the app works is that if a user is\
+A user can only have access to the fetch requests once they're authenticated.\
-not authenticated, any action will return an error message.
+The way this version of the app works is that if a user is not authenticated, any action will return an error message.